electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 host.setDriverListener(driverStatusListener);
 ```

 The example creates an instance of the [USB.Host](DriverDevelopmentGuide.md#usbhost-class-usage) class.
-The constructor takes two parameters: the imp API USB object representing your board’s USB bus, and an array of device-driver classes &mdash; in this case, an array with a single FT232RLFtdiUsbDriver class.
+The constructor takes two parameters: the imp API USB object representing your board’s USB bus, and an array of device-driver classes &mdash; in this case, an array containing a single class, FT232RLFtdiUsbDriver.

 The final line shows how to register a driver-state listener function by calling the *USB.Host.setDriverListener()* method.
 Please
 refer to the method [documentation](DriverDevelopmentGuide.md#setdriverlistenerlistener) for more details.

 ## Using Multiple Drivers ##

-It is possible to register any number of drivers with the USB Drivers Framework: just add further device-driver class references to the array parameter in the [USB.Host](DriverDevelopmentGuide.md#usbhost-class-usage) constructor.
+It is possible to register any number of drivers with the USB Drivers Framework: just add further device-driver class references to the array parameter in the [USB.Host](DriverDevelopmentGuide.md#usbhost-class-usage) constructor:

-Whenever a device is plugged or unplugged, the corresponding drivers that match this device will be started or stopped.

-Some devices provide multiple interfaces and these interfaces could be implemented via a single or multiple drivers.
-The USB Drivers Framework instantiates all drivers which match the connected device.

-For example, if one of these drivers matches the device being connected, then it will be instantiated:

 ```squirrel
 #require "USB.device.lib.nut:1.0.0"